Ga1ex/GalexPub---Airtable-scripts/README.md

 Check Untrimmed - check 'untrimmed' values in some fields (name contains word entered by user, for example 'owner') in all base tables.
 You can redefine function to check

 DownloadAttach - vbs-script for Windows.
 Download all attachments from csv into current folder.
 Can be used for backup to be sure you files are stored in your location.
 Each attachment has 8-digit code in link, it appends to filename.
 Then you can restore all including attachments via uploader.
+Note that you should run it within 2 hours from CSV download, so links will be available before change due to Nov 2022 Airtable attachment storage policy change.
 Requirements: csv file must be named Backup.csv

 Bulk Uploader - runs from separate table by button.
 Add attachments to selected table, using text info in second selected field.
 Attachments must be uploded to 'Files' field.
 Might contain 'Status' single-select field.

 Find field by ID - find field by ID or it's part